Ledenel/auto-white-reimu/README.md

 ## Testing

-you could run test by installing `pytest`
+you could run test by executing `pip install .[test]` at root dir, this would install all dependence for you.

 and run `pytest` in the root directory.